devtin/csv-tr/README.md

 Using the same `contacts.csv` [input sample](#input-sample), imagine sorting by `state` -> `DESC` and `name` -> `ASC`:

+Sorting will guess numeric and date kind of values, and treat them accordingly.

 ```shell
 csv-tr contacts.csv -s state:-1,name:1
 ```